jsmith128/Assignment13/README.md

-Input text file as argument to .jar (or drag+drop).
+Input text file as argument to .jar.
 Will output file containing each unique line found in file and the count of each.
 Not case sensitive.
 Output file will be out.txt.